ChrisMJones1/Group_5_Hospital_Project/README.md

 Additional Duties Performed:

-  -Primary manager/help desk and fixer of all database/migration/model/compile/merge errors -Primary point of contact for resolution of team member's errors/questions regarding project/code -Assisted/fixed other models when required to allow code to compile/migrate successfully.
+  - Primary manager/help desk and fixer of all database/migration/model/compile/merge errors.
+  - Primary point of contact for resolution of team member's errors/questions regarding project/code.
+  - Assisted/fixed other models when required to allow code to compile/migrate successfully.
-  -Created primary readme template for other members to use.
+  - Created primary readme template for other members to use.